 - Experiential opportunities.
 LEAD® provides the opportunity to experience accessibility services and programs.
 Through our pre-conference Capacity Building Workshops and optional performances with accessibility services, you can see access in action!

 - Access to experts.
 The Kennedy Center engages leading thinkers in the field to present at the conference.
 And after the event, attendees are invited to join an exclusive listserv to continue the conversation and ask questions.

 - Straight from the source.
 Get ADA and accessibility law information directly from the Department of Justice.

 - Practical information.
 You’ll bring ideas and practices to your organization that can be implemented right away.

 - Something for everyone.
 LEAD® has sessions and workshops for beginners and the more experienced.
 It doesn’t matter what your background or knowledge level is – we have sessions for you.

-- Registration candy bowl.
+- Registration candy.
+Say hello to the staff and help yourself to our always-stocked registration candy basket.
 If this doesn’t sell you on attending, we don’t know what will…